lucylee-412/api-search/README.md

 *January 14, 2022:*

 * Created a function to insert commas into the Population and Wages fields for readability.
-* Thanks to TA Abi for sharing helpful links, I (Lucy) was able to deploy our app to GitHub Pages.
+* Thanks to TA Abi for sharing helpful links, we were able to deploy our app to GitHub Pages.

 *January 13, 2022:*